gatlin/Alm/README.md

 Ah.
 That word. *State*.

-A signal created with `.reduce()` is the only place where you can store stateful values signal values.
+A signal created with `.reduce()` is the only place where you can store stateful signal values.
 The "todo" example makes this a bit clearer.
 A reducer signal can listen to events from, say, a mailbox or a port, modify the state, and emit the new state to its listeners.

 The listeners may save the state, or re-render it on screen, or initiate some kind of asynchronous task.
 The take away is, *signals are also how you manage